Adventures in Machine Learning

 Updating Packages

 Over time, packages will release new versions, and you may want to update your project dependencies to use those updates.
-It’s imp
+It’s important to keep your dependencies up-to-date to take advantage of the latest features, performance improvements, and security patches.

 To update your packages in the requirements.txt file, you can use the pip command in the following way:

-pip freeze –local | grep -v ‘^\-e’ | cut -d = -f 1 | xargs -n1 pip install -U
+pip freeze --local | grep -v '^-e' | cut -d = -f 1 | xargs -n1 pip install -U

 Managing Different Development and Production Environments

-or your development and production environments.
-In this case, you’ll need to have two separate requirements files, one f
+Sometimes, you may need different versions of dependencies for your development and production environments.
+In this case, you’ll need to have two separate requirements files, one for each environment.

 You can accomplish this by creating two separate files with different names, such as dev-requirements.txt and prod-requirements.txt.
 Then, you can specify which file to use with the -r option:

-or development environment
+# For development environment

 pip install -r dev-requirements.txt

-or production environment
+# For production environment

 pip install -r prod-requirements.txt